 center of the spinal disc bulges into a pocket in the outer disc wall or

 may actually break through the outer wall, typically called a

-Broad Based Herniated Disc Terminology
+Broad Based Herniated Disc Nomenclature

 The addition of the term broad-based to any disc diagnosis simply refers to the proportional size of the actual bulge or herniation.